moygospadin/ExpoTest/README.md

 # ExpoTest
+# Great places
-#Great places does not work because there is no key for google maps
+Does not work because there is no key for google maps